Tizi-Development/Tizi-Development/README.md

 <p align="center">I'm Tizian.<br>
         - I'm a German Developer and System / Network Manager -
     <br>
-        - I'm from the middle at Germany 📍 Eisenach
+        - I come from the middle of Germany 📍Eisenach
 <br>
 </p>